~ END Installation Guide ~

 Copy the generated PAT to your clipboard

-Back in RStudio, run the following in the Console:
+Back in Positron, run the following in the Console:

 gitcreds::gitcreds_set()This will prompt you to paste the PAT you just copied from GitHub.
 Paste the PAT, press Enter to run.
 You should see something like this show up if all is well so far (you’ll have pasted your PAT where the example below says “REDACTED”):